alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 talking about this problem ([Ross et al, AISTATS 2011](https://www.ri.cmu.edu/pub_files/2011/4/Ross-AISTATS11-NoRegret.pdf)).

 Intuitively, the argument goes like this: suppose you train an agent by doing supervised learning on the actions a human does.
-This is called *behavior cloning*, and is a common baseline in the literature.
+This is called *behavioral cloning*, and is a common baseline in the literature.
 Let's say you train the model and it has some error bounded by $$\epsilon$$ at each state $$s$$.
 Then the worst case bound in performance is $$O(T\epsilon)$$, where $$T$$ is